-Medway has made formal representations to Maidstone's Regulation 18b Local Plan Review consultation.
+Medway has made formal representations to Maidstone's Regulation 18b Local Plan Review consultation, and Regulation 19 consultation.

 Issues for which agreement is or is not in place

 This is a record of where agreements have (or have not) been reached on key strategic issues, including the processes that have been undertaken in reaching or seeking to reach agreements on these.